samirabdoucloud/readme/README.md

 ### Hi there 👋

+- 💬 Ask me about ...
+Azure/Microsoft 365
+Tesla

+- 🌱 I’m intrested in ...
+- Infrastructure as Code
+- Kubernetes
+- PowerBI

 <!--
 **samirabdou99/samirabdou99** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.